itinerantfoodie/itinerantfoodie.github.io/_drafts/chiang-mai-trip-report.md

 For those taking the sukthaew (those red public buses that you see everywhere) or taxi cabs - the best spot to hit up the old town is tha phae gate.
 Once you get there you can walk almost anywhere within the moat area within 15-20 mins.

 ![Phae Gate](https://images.itinerantfoodie.com/chiangmai-trip-report/thaphaegate.png)

+But for longer distances, you should probably hire a motorcycle (1500 baht a month which is around ~40 USD).

 ## Thai Massage places